lifaon74/rx-js-light/README.md

 - chain many SubscribePipeFunctions: [pipeSubscribePipeFunctions](src/functions/piping/pipe-subscribe-pipe-functions/pipe-subscribe-pipe-functions.md)
 - chain many SubscribePipeFunctions with a
   SubscribeFunction: [pipeSubscribeFunction](src/functions/piping/pipe-subscribe-function/pipe-subscribe-function.md)

 Can't find a function that suits your needs ?
 Open a discussion, or create your own and share it !

+## Differences with RxJS:

+- no classes: this choice allows blazing fast performances and very small bundle size.
+Indeed, creating a class with the `new` keyword is slow, and method names can't be mangled (minimized), where function calls are really well optimized by javascript engines.
+However, it has a minor cost: chaining operators or method calls are done through functions, which is a little less elegant (in terms of code readability).

+- no `next`, `complete` and `error`: instead this lib use [notifications](src/misc/notifications/notifications.md).
+  In reality, not all *Observables* require to emit a final state.
+For example, the RxJS `interval` never reaches a `complete` state.
+It just sends numbers.
+Moreover, some *Observables* may want to emit more than this 3 *events*: we may imagine an XHR Observable which emits an `upload-progress` and `download-progress` *events*.

+- some concepts / operators / methods may have a different behaviour or name.
+  Take care to read the documentation before any hasty use.